-W, F by appt.
+TR by appt.

-E-Mail: Leanne.Lindelof@sjsu.edu
+E-Mail: Leanne.Lindelof@sjsu.edu (responses occur M - F)

 Course Description:

 This is a participatory course that offers a practical approach to business communication, emphasizing situations that require both oral and written communication.
 During the course of the semester, students will develop a rhetorically sophisticated writing style appropriate to upper-division university discourse.